-But even if you prefer life above the surface, Koh Tao is a pleasant, compact choice in the Gulf of Thailand.
-You'll find far less development, infrastructure, and package tourism on Koh Tao than on nearby Koh Samui.
+A diving culture definitely permeates the air, but the island has developed other reasons to visit.
+Even if you prefer life above the surface, Koh Tao is a pleasant, small-sized island choice in the Gulf of Thailand.
+You'll find far less development, infrastructure, and packaged tourism on Koh Tao than on nearby Koh Samui.

-Although Koh Tao was once famous for attracting mainly divers who didn't party too late before early morning dives, that has changed.
-The party culture has spilled over from nearby Koh Phangan, making Sairee Beach on Koh Tao a hotspot for backpackers in Southeast Asia and forever a part of the Banana Pancake Trail.
+Although Koh Tao ("Turtle Island" in Thai) was once famous for attracting mostly divers who didn't party too late before early morning dives, that has certainly changed.
+The party culture spilled over from nearby Koh Phangan, making Sairee Beach on Koh Tao a hotspot for backpackers in Southeast Asia and forever a part of the Banana Pancake Trail.

 Ferries arrive into Mae Haad — the main port town on the island.
 Just to the north, Sairee Beach offers a nicer strip of sand and a better atmosphere but becomes the party epicenter during the high season.

 To reach Sairee, ignore the touts trying to sell accommodation for quieter parts of the island, then turn left and climb into one of the waiting pickup trucks offering to take travelers north.
-Alternatively, you can turn left from the jetty and begin walking north along the path, climb over a steep hill, and reach Sairee Beach in around 25 minutes.
+Alternatively, you can turn left from the jetty and begin walking north along the path, climb over a steep hill, and reach Sairee Beach in around 25 minutes on foot.

-Other smaller bays with isolated bungalow operations and small resorts are dotted around the island; many are practically shut down during the low season.
-Chalok Bay is a quieter, relaxed alternative to the party scene in Sairee.
+Other smaller bays with isolated bungalow operations and small resorts are dotted around the island.
+The bays in the south offer a relaxed alternative during busy season, but many are practically shut down in low season.
+Chalok Bay is one of the quieter, relaxed places for escaping the party scene in Sairee.

 The crowds on Koh Tao ebb and flow based upon the nearby Full Moon Party in Haad Rin on the island of Koh Phangan.
-Transportation to the islands and back to Bangkok can fill up, depending upon the direction that the tens of thousands of revelers are heading.
-See a list of Full Moon Party dates to plan your visit to Koh Tao accordingly.
+Transportation to other islands and back to Bangkok can fill up, depending upon the direction that the tens of thousands of revelers are heading.

 Safety on Koh Tao

 You will notice an unusual number of travelers hobbling around the island with bandaged appendages — these are the unlucky recipients of "Koh Tao tattoos" (motorbike accidents).
-While it's easy enough to walk between Sairee Beach and Mae Haad, many travelers choose to rent motorbikes — and ultimately crash them — while trying to explore more remote parts of the island.
-Koh Tao's hills and gravelly roads can cause even the most expert of drivers to end up sacrificing skin and paying for expensive repairs on a rental.
+Although walking between Sairee Beach and Mae Haad is easy enough, many travelers choose to rent motorbikes — and ultimately crash them — while trying to explore more remote parts of the island.
+Koh Tao's steep hills and gravelly roads can cause even the most expert of drivers to end up sacrificing some skin to the island.